Tony O'Reilly, Junior: Early life and career

-He was born, the youngest of six, and one of triplets, in 1966, in Dublin, and brought up in Ireland, at Castlemartin in Kildare, and Fox Chapel, Pittsburgh, US.
+He was born, the youngest of six, and one of triplets, in 1966, in Dublin, and brought up in Ireland, at Castlemartin in County Kildare, and Fox Chapel, Pittsburgh, US.
 After a difficult time at Harrow School, he moved to London at the age of fifteen for 6 months, living in a bedsit flat for £25 a week, working at a supermarket and with a landscape gardener.
 He then returned to the family, later finishing secondary education at Clongowes Wood College and then studying economics and history at Brown University, Rhode Island, with an exchange year at the London School of Economics.
 At Brown University he was a member of the Sigma Chi fraternity.

 Career

 He started work at Morgan Grenfell but was let go after less than three weeks when his division was closed.
 After six months looking for a job, Tony O'Reilly Senior brought him on a business trip, on which he was speaking at the international convention of Coopers & Lybrand partners, after which he worked for that company for two and a half years working in the New York corporate finance department.

 In 1992, he relocated to Ireland, to work for mining company Arcon (part-owned by his father), responsible for Planning and Corporate Development for the Galmoy Zinc Mine.
 He was promoted and was CEO from 1997 to 2000, and chairman from 2001 to 2005.
 In 2005, he drove the merger of Arcon with Lundin Mining, a Canadian-based mining company, and joined their board.